tnebooks/12th-biology/content.en/botany/principles-of-ecology/_index.md

 - Bird’s beak shape and flower shape and size.
 - More examples: Horn bills and birds of Scrub jungles ,Slit size of pollinia of Apocynaceae members and leg size of insects.

 ## Ecological adaptations

 The modifications in the structure of organisms to survive successfully in an environment are called adaptations of organisms.
 Adaptations help the organisms to exist under the prevailing ecological habitat.
 Based on the habitats and the corresponding adaptations of plants, they are classified as hydrophytes, xerophytes, mesophytes, epiphytes and halophytes.
+### Hydrophytes

-Hydrophytes The plants which are living in water or wet places are called hydrophytes.
+The plants which are living in water or wet places are called hydrophytes.
 According to their relation to water and air, they are sub- divided into following categories: i) Free floating hydrophytes, ii.
 Rooted- floating hydrophytes, iii.
-Submerged floating hydrophytes, iv) Rooted -submerged hydrophytes, v) Amphibious hydrophytes. i.
-Free floating hydrophytes: These plants float freely on the surface of water.
+Submerged floating hydrophytes, iv) Rooted -submerged hydrophytes, v) Amphibious hydrophytes.

+##### i.Free floating hydrophytes:
+These plants float freely on the surface of water.
 They remain in contact with water and air, but not with soil.
-Examples: Eichhornia, Pistia and Wolffia (smallest flowering plant). ii.
-Rooted floating hydrophytes: In these plants, the roots are fixed in mud, but their leaves and flowers are floating on the surface of water.
+Examples: Eichhornia, Pistia and Wolffia (smallest flowering plant).

+##### ii.
+Rooted floating hydrophytes:
+In these plants, the roots are fixed in mud, but their leaves and flowers are floating on the surface of water.
 These plants are in contact with soil, water and air.
 Examples: Nelumbo, Nymphaea, Potomogeton and Marsilea.
 Lotus seeds show highest longevity in plant kingdom.

-iii.
-Submerged floating hydrophytes: These plants are completely submerged in water and not in contact with soil and air.
-Examples: Ceratophyllum and Utricularia. iv.
-Rooted- submerged hydrophytes: These plants are completely submerged in water and rooted in soil and not in contact with air.
-Examples: Hydrilla, Vallisneria and Isoetes. v.
-Amphibious hydrophytes (Rooted emergent hydrophytes): These plants are adapted to both
+##### iii.
+Submerged floating hydrophytes:
+These plants are completely submerged in water and not in contact with soil and air.
+Examples: Ceratophyllum and Utricularia.
+##### iv.
+Rooted- submerged hydrophytes:
+These plants are completely submerged in water and rooted in soil and not in contact with air.
+Examples: Hydrilla, Vallisneria and Isoetes.

-a)
-b) Lamina Floating leaves Inflated petiole Stolen Fibrous roots Offset Water Fibrous roots Root pocket Root pockets i) Free floating hydrophyte

-a) Eichhornia
-b) Pistia

-c) d) Flower Leaf lets Lamina Petiole Petiole Flower bud Water Water Young leaf Rhizome Root Rhizome Roots Mud Mud ii.
-Rooted floating hydrophyte

-c) Nymphaea d) Marsilea

-e) f) Water Stem Submerged leaves iii.
-Submerged floating hydrophyte

-e) Ceratophyllum f) Utricularia

-g) h) Female plant Male plant Female flower Flower Water Whorls of submerged leaves Water Male flower Stolen Branch Roots Roots Mud Mud iv) Rooted - submerged hydrophyte

-g) Vallisneria h) Hydrilla i) Flower j) Flowers Emergent leaves Emergent or aerial leaves Stem Submerged Submerged leaves dissected leaves Stolen Water Roots Roots Mud Mud v) Rooted emergent hydrophyte-Heterophylly i) Sagittaria j) Ranunculus
+##### v.
+Amphibious hydrophytes (Rooted emergent hydrophytes):
+These plants are adapted to both

 ![Hydrophytes](6.18.png "img-class")

 aquatic and terrestrial modes of life.
 They grow in shallow water.
-Examples: Ranunculus, Typha and Sagittaria.
+*Examples: Ranunculus, Typha and Sagittaria.*

+##### Hygrophytes:
-Hygrophytes: The plants which can grow in moist damp and shady places are called hygrophytes.
-Examples: Habenaria (Orchi d) , Mosses (Bryophytes), etc. Morphological adaptations of Hydrophytes: In root
+The plants which can grow in moist damp and shady places are called hygrophytes.
+Examples: Habenaria (Orchi d) , Mosses (Bryophytes), etc.

+##### Morphological adaptations of Hydrophytes: In root

 - Roots are totally absent in Wolffia and Salvinia or poorly developed in Hydrilla or well developed in Ranunculus.
 - The root caps are replaced by root pockets.
+Example: Eichhornia

-Example: Eichhornia In stem
+##### In stem

 - The stem is long, slender, spongy and flexible in submerged forms.

 - In free floating forms the stem is thick, short stoloniferous and spongy; and in rooted floating forms, it is a rhizome .
 - Vegetative propagation is through runners, stolon, stem and root cuttings , tubers, dormant apices and offsets.

-In leaves
+##### In leaves

 - The leaves are thin, long and ribbon shaped in Vallisneria or long and linear in Potamogeton or finely dissected in Ceratophyllum
 - The floating leaves are large and flat as in Nymphaea and Nelumbo.
 In Eichhornia and Trapa petioles become swollen and spongy.
-- In emergent forms, the leaves show heterophylly (Submerged leaves are dissected and aerial leaves are entir e) .
-Example: Ranunculus, Limnophila heterophylla and Sagittaria Anatomical adaptations
+- In emergent forms, the leaves show **heterophylly** (Submerged leaves are dissected and aerial leaves are entir e) .
+Example: Ranunculus, Limnophila heterophylla and Sagittaria

+##### Anatomical adaptations

 - Cuticle is either completely absent or if present it is thin and poorly developed
 - Single layer of epidermis is present